 Established by a Royal Charter, the BBC is a public service broadcaster funded by the licence fee paid by UK households.

 BBC World Service broadcasts to the world on radio, on TV and online, providing news and information in 27 languages and world service English language.
-It is currently funded by the licence fee.

 BBC services on television, radio and online

 Most of the BBC's services in the UK are funded from income from the licence fee:

 - Nine national television channels (BBC One, BBC Two, BBC Four, CBBC, CBeebies, BBC News, BBC Parliament, BBC Alba)

 - BBC Three - the first TV channel in the world to switch online in February 2016

 - 10 national radio stations (BBC Asian Network, BBC Radio 1, BBC Radio 1Xtra, BBC Radio 2, BBC Radio 3, BBC Radio 4, BBC Radio 4 Extra, BBC Radio 5 live, BBC Radio 5 live sports extra, BBC Radio 6 Music)